GabbedT/ApogeoRV/Docs/Sphinx/introduction.rst

 Target Application
 ------------------

-ApogeoRV is a versatile RISCV-V processor mainly designed to be implemented mainly low-end / mid-end embedded systems or SoC that needs an efficient CPU core.
+ApogeoRV is a versatile RISC-V processor mainly designed to be implemented mainly on low-end / mid-end embedded systems or SoC that needs an efficient CPU core.
 However because of it's configurability it's suitable for a wide range of target applications that needs a fairly amount of performance.

 .. warning:: ApogeoRV has been tested and implemented only in FPGA.
 With the some source code modifications it will be possible to target ASIC synthesis, however this is not a goal in the short future.